electric-sql/archived-electric-next/docs/about.md

 2. then add support for optimistic write patterns with tentativity
 3. then add support for through-the-DB writes

 This explicitly reduces the capability of the system in the short term, in order to build a better, more resilient system in the long term.
+The beauty is also that you are &mdash; that anyone is &mdash; free to build systems using any write-path strategy on top of this and it will just work, from day one.
+We no longer prescribe a write-path strategy.
+Instead, if you can get the data into Postgres, Electric will sync it out.

+We recognise that the sync engine can facilitate different strategies by providing appropriate metadata in the replication stream.
+For example, helping you see when you writes have synced.

+In addition, we still believe in the optimality of writing through the local database and intend to both provide first-class APIs for handling database write operations and contribute to the ecosystem by developing client-side libraries to support more complex write patterns where they're needed.

-We are commited to supporting all valid write-path strategies, including writing through-the-DB.
-However, more complex strategies will only be supported once the simpler ones are bulletproof.
+However, we will only focus on these more complex strategies ourseves once the simpler ones are bulletproof.
+And we hope that others, like [LiveStore](https://www.schickling.dev/projects/livestore) and [Drizzle](https://orm.drizzle.team/), for example, will build better client-side libraries that we can.

 #### A note on finality of local writes